makuc/GCFunctions-CloudBuild-Integration/README.md

-# Easy deployments and deletions of groups of functions to Google Cloud Functions
+# Easy deployments and deletions of a group of functions to Google Cloud Functions

 ## Overview